containers/podman-desktop/website/docs/Installation/linux-install.md

 cd Downloads
 ```

-> In order to install & start the application, you need to know the Flatpak identifier for the application, that is `io.podman_desktop.PodmanDesktop`.
+> The Flatpak identifier for the application is `io.podman_desktop.PodmanDesktop`.
+This is required to install & start the application using Flatpak.

-Run the following command to install the flatpak application,
+Run the following command to install the Flatpak application,

 ```sh
 flatpak install io.podman_desktop.PodmanDesktop